 Undergraduate and graduate students from all over the U.S. are invited to research, design, and present their team's policy proposals on current issues in this three-round competition.
 During the second and third rounds, panels of expert judges evaluate the proposals in real time and give actionable feedback.
 The Policy Case Competition is a great way for students to gain hands-on experience in policy-making outside the classroom, with two workshops to help competitors refine their skills in policy memo writing and presentations.
 In the past, the winning team has received a cash prize and a paid trip to the nationís capital!

-Students from colleges and universities around the country are invited to think critically and innovate by researching, designing and presenting policy proposals on todayís most pressing issues.
+Students from colleges and universities around the world are invited to think critically and innovate by researching, designing and presenting policy proposals on todayís most pressing issues.

 Hosted annually by the New York University Politics Society since 2014, the Policy Case Competition is a conference where students of all experience levels are given the opportunity to propose policy solutions in response to the largest and most critical current issues.
-In the past, teams have won a cash prize and a paid trip to Washington, D.C.
+Teams have the opportunity to win a prize and a paid dinner with leading minds in the field of policy!

 Teams and Topics